Accessibility

 Accessible subway stations

 It is very possible that the closest subway station near your journey’s start or destination is not accessible, so you have to find other nearby accessible stations for your journey.
-Sometimes it is worth the extra effort to go to another subway station with an elevator than schlepping your stroller/luggage up and down the stairs at a desired station.
+Sometimes it is worth the extra effort to go to another subway station with an elevator rather than schlepping your stroller/luggage up and down the stairs at a desired station.
 You also need to take into account that when you transfer between subway services that the station where the transfer occurs is also accessible.
 Most mapping applications such as Google Maps and Apple Maps also have an option to get public transit directions using accessible stations only.

 Each subway station has a different layout.
 In some stations, the trains are literally right below the street requiring only a single elevator to reach them, while other stations are very complex with multiple levels requiring you to take 3-4 different elevators just to get to the trains.
 That said, a fairly common setup that you see a lot consists of two levels underground: